 The Christie novel is found within the cabin, along with a rewritten poem from the book that sequences the deaths of the characters.

 Nine Little Liars thought they’d escaped.
-One missed a plane, and then there were eight.Loreth Anne White, THE LODGE PARTY (JACKIE)
+One missed a plane, and then there were eight.Loreth Anne White, In the Dark

 Eight Little Liars flew up into the heavens.
 One saw the truth, and then there were seven.